Date

 | Time | Type | Description | Room / Location | Presenter |

-| 01:30 PM - 03:00 PM ET | GENERAL SESSION | Catalyst Award Recognition
+| 01:30 PM - 03:00 PM ET | General Session | Catalyst Award Recognition

 This session features keynotes by ASGCT’s Mendell Award, Founders Award, and Catalyst Award recipients, plus recognition of this year's Career Development Award and Underrepresented Populations Fellowship recipients.